MikeLuu99/CustomBangSearch/README.md

 # ![](./images/icons/icon_28.png) Search Shortcuts

-A browser extension to use custom DuckDuckGo-like bangs directly from the address bar.
+A browser extension to use custom DuckDuckGo-like bangs directly from the search bar.

 ## Example Searches